 All firearms owners should consider establishing a Firearms Trust to hold their weapons collection, even if they don’t own any regulated weapons.
 From time to time, Congress takes up legislation to ban a wide variety of semi-automatic firearms.
 Some legislators and pundits have made no secret of their wish to confiscate all firearms and accessories and barring that, to prohibit the transfer of any “grandfathered” weapons and to require any such weapons to be surrendered to the state at the current owner’s death.

 Although the law of Firearms Trusts is still developing, it may be advisable to transfer non-regulated weapons into a trust prior to the enactment of any such legislation.
 This may avoid a scenario in which your family is forced to surrender your prized collection after you are gone.
 Proper planning can allow you to establish a legacy of responsible firearm ownership and use for generations to come.

 An Important Part of a More Comprehensive Estate Plan

 We offer two levels of Firearms Trust planning.
-The Silver Edition is the most popular option, and is designed for the firearms collector who understands the value of proper planning when dealing with NFA items (suppressors, etc.) as well as non-NFA items (regular rifles, pistols and shotguns), and it will protect everyone that may come in contact with the collection and to avoid the likelihood of an “accidental felony”.
+The Silver Edition is the most popular option, and is designed for the firearms collector who understands the value of proper planning when dealing with NFA items (suppressors, etc.) as well as non-NFA items (regular rifles, pistols, and shotguns), and it will protect everyone that may come in contact with the collection and avoid the likelihood of an “accidental felony”.
 The Gold Edition is crafted to assist clients with extensive collections, specific firearms issues, or advanced planning needs.